Solid-state platform for cooperative quantum dynamics driven by correlated emission: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 The authors thank Y. Tserkovnyak, K. Holczer, and C. Du for helpful discussions and O. Chelpanova for support with the numerical simulations.
-X. Li was supported by the National Science Foundation under Grant No. NSF DMR-2144086.
 B. Flebus acknowledges support from DOE under Grant.
 No DE-SC0024090.
 D.E.
 Chang acknowledges support from the European Union, under European Research Council grant agreement No 101002107 (NEWSPIN); the Government of Spain under the Severo Ochoa Grant CEX2019-000910-S [MCIN/AEI/10.13039/501100011033]); QuantERA II project QuSiED, co-funded by the European Union Horizon 2020 research and innovation programme (No 101017733) and the Government of Spain (European Union NextGenerationEU/PRTR PCI2022-132945 funded by MCIN/AEI/10.13039/501100011033); Generalitat de Catalunya (CERCA program and AGAUR Project No. 2021 SGR 01442); Fundaci\'{o} Cellex, and Fundaci\'{o} Mir-Puig.
 J. Marino acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 429529648 – TRR 306 QuCoLiMa (“Quantum Cooperativity of Light and Matter”), by the Dynamics and Topology Centre funded by the State of Rhineland Palatinate, and by the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733 ('QuSiED') and by the DFG (project number 499037529).